noelwelsh/todo/QUESTIONS.md

 You will need to add Dotty compatibility to these dependencies (`withDottyCompat`).

 With these changes the code should compile.
 Now run the code (use the `run` command in sbt) and visit `http://localhost:3000/` in your browser.
 You should see the interface of a simple todo application.
-Unfortunately it doesn't work!
+Play around with the interface.
+Try adding and completing tasks.
+You will notice that the application does not work.
 Let's fix it.

-## Fix the In-Memory Model
+## Overview of the Code Base

 The code consists of four components: